KB457/aca-datacentre-app/README.md

 This project was built to demonstrate a complete DevOps workflow, from local code to cloud infrastructure:

 📦 Containerize the app using Docker

 🔐 Push images securely to Azure Container Registry (ACR) with vulnerability scanning

 🏗 Provision infrastructure as code (IaC) with Terraform modules

 ⚙️ Enable CI/CD automation using GitHub Actions (Plan, Apply, Destroy, Build & Push)

-🌍 Serve the app publicly with HTTPS via Azure Front Door
+🌍 Serve the app publicly over HTTPS using Azure Front Door integrated with a custom domain (managed via Cloudflare DNS)

 🏗 Architecture

 The following diagram shows how the solution is structured:

+🎥AI Data Center Monitor App Demo

 ## 🛠 Main Features and Services